Satellite Oceanography & Climatology Division

 CIRA Research Scientist III

-To view Dr. Dash's complete list of publications, visit the account links listed below:
+To view Dr. Dash's complete list of publications, visit these account links:

 is a Remote Sensing Scientist with over 20 years of experience in terrestrial infrared satellite applications.
 He has worked on several national and international space-based projects in the USA, Europe, and India.
 Between 2000 and 2005, He was with KIT, where he worked on the development of algorithms and validation strategy for land surface temperature.